 What They Found

-Researchers found that hyperbaric oxygen therapy is a viable management option for chemotherapy-induced and BK virus-associated hemorrhagic cystitis in patients with acute lymphoblastic leukemia post-transplantation.
+Researchers found that hyperbaric oxygen therapy is a viable management option for chemotherapy-induced and BK virus-associated hemorrhagic cystitis in patients with acute lymphoblastic leukaemia post-transplantation.
 This conclusion was drawn from detailing the progression in one patient and a literature search of PubMed from 1973 to 2018.

 Canadian Relevance